-In accordance with the terms and conditions of this Grant, Agency will provide Grantee up to \$65,699.12 ("Grant Funds") for the Project.
-Agency will pay the Grant Funds from monies available through its Student Investment Account ("Funding Source").
+In accordance with the terms and conditions of this Grant, Agency will provide Grantee up to \$229,513.14 ("Grant Funds") for the Project.
+Agency will pay the Grant Funds from monies available in the Student Investment Account ("Funding Source").
+A reduction in the monies in the Funding Source may result in a decrease in Grant Funds available to Agency.